RelationalAI SDK for Python

 Getting Multiple Relations Back

-In order to return multiple relations, you can define subrelations of output
+To return multiple relations, you can define subrelations of output

 .